Do You Have a Stinking Gut? (And Why You Should Want One)

 Unfortunately, this isn’t the norm anymore.
 More often, the balance of good bacteria is altered by an abundance of starches/sugars/vegetable oils in the diet, or destroyed completely by antibiotic use or other pharmaceuticals.
 Lack of exposure to bacteria in environment and food further aggravate this problem.

 In fact, in our Clorox cleaned world of processed foods, many of us might benefit from a good dose of healthy bacteria.
-The digestive track as has almost as many nerve cells as the spinal cord, and research is increasingly linking digestive health to overall health.
+The digestive tract as has almost as many nerve cells as the spinal cord, and research is increasingly linking digestive health to overall health.

 Beneficial bacteria is necessary to properly digest food (especially starches) and to absorb nutrients.
 It plays a big role in overall immunity.
-With the rise of digestive problems like IBS, Crohn’s disease, Celiac Disease, colitis, allergies, etc, a good dose of beneficial bacteria certainly wouldn’t hurt.
+With the rise of digestive problems like IBS, Crohn’s disease, Celiac Disease, colitis, allergies, etc., a good dose of beneficial bacteria certainly wouldn’t hurt.

 The good news is that while outside sources are constantly working against our good bacteria these days, there are ways to boost good bacteria naturally, even for those of us not still nursing or fond of eating dirt.